ptupitsyn/ptupitsyn.github.io/_posts/2023-09-11-ValueTask.md

 Luckily, the fix is just as simple: replacing `Task` with `ValueTask` in the method signature brings the performance back to normal.

-* Schema change is a rare scenario, so `AddWithRetryUnmapped` will complete synchronously most of the time.
+* Schema change is a rare scenario, so `AddWithRetryUnmapped` will complete synchronously most of the time
-* `Add` is being called in a loop for thousands of items, so even a small allocation adds up quickly.
+* `Add` is being called in a loop for thousands of items, so even a small allocation adds up quickly

 `ValueTask` has almost no overhead when the method completes synchronously - it is just a small `struct`, so the addition of `AddWithRetryUnmapped` does not affect performance when there are no schema changes.